-By CPS John R. Baumann, Minneapolis Police Department
+By CPS John R. Baumann, Minneapolis Police Department, 3rd Precinct

 Midtown Community Safety Center, 2949 Chicago Ave S, 612-825-6138

-Midtown is the area between Highway 35W and Hiawatha Ave, between 28th St E and 32nd St E
+Midtown is the area between Highway 35W and Hiawatha Ave, from 28th St E to 32nd St E

-· There were 17 Part 1 (most serious) crimes in Midtown during the week, down from 19 last week.
-Part 1 crimes include homicide (0), rape (0), robbery (3), aggravated assault (3), burglary (0), auto theft (2), arson (0) and larceny/theft (10).
-Public information narratives (taken directly from police reports) for all but the larceny incidents appear below.
+· Part 1 crimes this week included homicide (0), rape (0), robbery (7), aggravated assault (5), burglary (0), auto theft (4), arson (0) and larceny/theft (6).
+Public information narratives (taken directly from police reports) for the violent crimes appear below.
+There is summary information for all but the larceny crimes.

-· There were 6 violent crimes reported- 3 robberies and 3 aggravated assaults.
+· There were 12 violent crimes reported-7 robberies and 5 aggravated assaults.

 · There were no homicides, rapes, burglaries or arsons reported during this week.

-· There were no business robberies and no business burglaries reported during the week.
+· There were 0 business robberies and 0 business burglaries reported during the week.

 Reported Part 1 Crimes in Midtown This Week (Excluding Larceny)